Matthew Mead (minister): Works

 Mead had a hand in the English Greek Lexicon, 1661.
 His farewell sermon before ejection was published separately, 1662, and also in the Compleat Collection, 1663.
 He wrote a preface to The Life and Death of Nathaniel Mather, 1689.

 Family

 Mead married Elizabeth Walton on 3 January 1654 at St. Mary Woolnoth Church in the City of London.
 Elizabeth was from Allhallows, Lombard Street, London.

-He had 13 children, of whom the physician Richard Mead was the 11th.
+They had 13 children, of whom the physician Richard Mead was the 11th.

 An elder son, Samuel, was a fellow-student with Calamy at Utrecht in 1687; published at Utrecht a Disputatio, 1686, an Exercitatio, 1687, and an Oratio, 1689; in 1694 he was an evening lecturer at Salters' Hall, but was not ordained, and became a chancery practitioner.